Cardiology in the East of England

 It is a specialty that combines academic rigour, cutting edge research, technological advance, highly skilled practical interventions, multi-modality imaging and acute management of some of the sickest patients.

-There are two training schemes within the Health Education England working across the East of England, spanning across 6 counties and 16 hospitals.
-To facilitate a better experience for trainees, the training is split across two main sites: on the Anglia site of the rotation Papworth hospital is the hub with other major teaching hospitals including Addenbrooke’s and Norfolk and Norwich University Hospitals.
-On the Essex site, the Essex Cardiothoracic Centre in Basildon is the hub.
+There are two training schemes spanning 6 counties and 16 hospitals.
+To facilitate a better experience for trainees, the training is split across two main sub-regions: on the Anglia side with Royal Papworth Hospital as the hub and other major teaching hospitals including Addenbrooke’s in Cambridge and the Norfolk and Norwich University Hospitals.
+On the Essex side, the Essex Cardiothoracic Centre in Basildon is the hub.

 East Anglia is a beautiful and picturesque area characterized by flat landscape, criss-crossed by rivers and broads, and relatively a dry climate.
-Major cities include Cambridge, Norwich, Peterborough, Ipswich, Basildon, Southampton, Bedford and Luton.
-There are excellent high speed train connections to London with 3 international airports also located within the region: London Stansted airport, London Luton airport and Norwich International airport, allowing East Anglia to be the perfect place for short weekend trips to Europe.
+Major cities include Cambridge, Norwich, Peterborough, Ipswich, Basildon, Southend, Colchester, Bedford and Luton.
+There are excellent high-speed train connections to London with 3 international airports also located within the region: London Stansted airport, London Luton airport and Norwich International airport, allowing East Anglia to be the perfect place for short weekend trips to Europe.
 The historic, green and picturesque environment is complemented by many highly rated schools- a real bonus for those thinking of starting a family!

-Cardiology is a national priority specialty and the training posts in cardiology are competitive.
+Cardiology remains a national priority specialty and the training posts in cardiology continue to increase.

 No research is required prior to National Training Number: